Mao-69/untouchable_to_prime/README.md

 +------------+------------+------------+------------+---------------+
 ```

+Let's filter the list and show which numbers share the same Totients, Totient Sum and the same prime number:

-Numbers that share the same Totient,
+- Numbers that share the same Totient,
 Totient Sums and Prime Number 17:
 ```
 | Number | Totient | Digit Sum | Result | Is Prime |